dadahu/New_Baseline_App/ReadME.txt

  	[and will be updated and reconfigured hundreds more times before any kind of release]

 ------------------------------------------------------------------------------------------------------

+Update 30/10/2012 ...
+Update no.5 ...

+		> added complete functions for all active buttons, added confirmation dialogs for reboot actions, minor layout and function changes,
+		  added shutdown option, fixed layout again,
+		  added current version dialog,
+		  added some other graphics,
+		  both 'custom_dialog' and 'custom_alert_dialog' have been created and relevant resources configured.
+		  all alert dialogs and builders have now all been replaced with dialog, calling layouts and styles. small buttons been added, remote and local version strings changed,
+		  some other minor edits,
+		  general cleanup and format.

+-

 Update 26/10/2012 ...
 Update no.4 ...

 		> Added Stericson's 'roottools' library to project for easy one time SU-